Yuri05/Evaluation-plan-template/Evaluation/Input/Content/Section1_Introduction.md

-The presented model building and evaluation report evaluates the performance of PBPK model for ``COMPOUND`` in adults.
+COMPOUND is an active, highly selective ...
+(Information about Pharmacology)

-The ``COMPOUND`` model is a whole-body PBPK model, allowing for ...
+COMPOUND is ...
+(Information about relevant Pharmacokinetics)

-[...]
+The herein presented model building and evaluation report evaluates the performance of the PBPK model for COMPOUND in (healthy) adults.

-The presented ``COMPOUND`` PBPK model as well as the respective evaluation plan and PBPK report are provided open-source  (https://github.com/sfrechen/Evaluation-plan-template).
+The presented COMPOUND PBPK model as well as the respective evaluation plan and evaluation report are provided open-source (https://github.com/.../Compound-model).